Why 18 Months Is So Hard – Full Breakdown

 2. Offer Limited Choices

-Instead of open-ended decisions, offer two options:
+Instead of open-ended questions, offer two simple choices:

-👉 “This one or this one?”
+“This one or this one?”

 This supports independence without creating overwhelm.

-3. Stay Predictable
+3. Stay predictable

-help your child feel safe.
+Simple daily rhythms help toddlers feel safe.

 If you want a simple structure, this can help → A Simple Montessori Toddler Daily Routine for Calm Days